Editor Integration

 • Fold tool calls.
 Long tool outputs can obscure the conversation.
 Both the Neovim and VS Code plugins fold these by default.

 • Stream for long responses.
-The -s flag outputs just the new response, which editor plugins use to stream incrementally.
+Use --format block to output just the new assistant block, which editor plugins can stream incrementally.